-Even if the results we present are for linear models.
-We will test \Cref{alg:best_response} and \Cref{alg:furthest_mass} to non-linear models of interest, for instance the ones recently introduced in \cite{kobeissi2023tragedy,kobeissi2024mean}.
-Consider
+where $P,f\in L^\infty(\mathbb{T})$, $f(x),P(x)\geq 0$ and both not identically zero.
+Properties of such equation with measure data are proven later in \Cref{lem: basic.properties} in the one-dimensional case.
+Even if the results are proved for linear models, we will perform numerical tests also for more general non-linear equations of the form

-this PDE system models a harvesting term in the elliptic equation with a bilinear structure\footnote{the higher the density of players in a point, higher decrease on $\theta$, we refer to \cite{kobeissi2023tragedy,kobeissi2024mean} for modeling aspects} $m\theta$.
-In \cite{kobeissi2023tragedy}, solutions in the form of traveling waves are found in the real line.
-These special solutions are able to capture the phenomenon called \emph{tragedy of the commons}, in the following sense: in the absence of players, for every $x\in \mathbb{R}$ the resources tend to $1$, i.e. $\lim_{t\to +\infty}\theta(x,t)=1$ whereas the special solution of the mean-field game satisfies that for every $x$ $\lim_{t\to +\infty}\theta(x,t)=0$.
-Moreover, it is found that the associated mean-field control problem allows strategies that perform better without provoking an extinction of $\theta$.
-In \cite{kobeissi2024mean}, with some extra hypothesis, a well-posedness setting is derived, taking into account that the mean-field game \eqref{eq: mfg}, depends also on all the previous history of $\{m\}_{0\leq s\leq t}$ since $\theta$ the resources depend also on all the previous states.
-Furthermore, a convergence result to the corresponding ergodic mean-field game is derived
+This PDE models a harvesting term with a bilinear structure, where the higher the density of players is in a point, the higher the decrease on $\theta$.
+We refer to \cite{kobeissi2023tragedy,kobeissi2024mean} for further modelling aspects.
+In \cite{kobeissi2023tragedy}, solutions in the form of travelling waves are found for the evolutionary model

+These special solutions are able to capture the phenomenon called \emph{tragedy of the commons}: in the absence of players, for every $x$ the resources tend to $1$, i.e. $\lim_{t\to +\infty}\theta(x,t)=1$, whereas the special solution of the mean field game satisfies that, for every $x$, $\lim_{t\to +\infty}\theta(x,t)=0$.
+Moreover, it is found that the associated mean field control problem allows strategies that perform better without provoking an extinction of $\theta$.
+In \cite{kobeissi2024mean}, with some extra hypotheses, a well-posedness setting is derived, taking into account that \eqref{eq: mfg} depends also on all the previous history of $m(\cdot,s)$ for $0\leq s\leq t$.
+Furthermore, a convergence result to the corresponding ergodic MFG

-The motivation of the paper was to develop a game-theoretical strategy for solving numerically \eqref{eq: ergodic}.
-Clearly, the map $\mathscr{P}(\mathbb{T})\ni m\mapsto \theta[m]\in \mathscr{C}(\mathbb{T})$ is more complicated than the map given by \eqref{eq: linear}, in the sense that the measure acts in a bilinear manner in the equation and the elliptic equation is nonlinear.
+is derived.
+Clearly, in \eqref{eq: ergodic} the map $\mathscr{P}(\mathbb{T})\ni m\mapsto \theta[m]\in \mathscr{C}(\mathbb{T})$ is more involved than the map given by \eqref{eq: linear}, in the sense that the measure acts in a bilinear manner in the equation and the elliptic equation itself is non-linear.